stefandmn/Splash/README.md

 `/opt/clue/bin/splash -i /opt/clue/share/splash/images/splash.jpg" --xpoint=100 -ypoint= --properties="rotate=1"`

+## Shapes
-3. To display **graphical shapes** on the screen you have to prepare a command to specify what shape is needed and additional options (dedicated per type of shape) for specific formatting: The following shape types are implemented
+To display **graphical shapes** on the screen you have to prepare a command to specify what shape is needed and additional options (dedicated per type of shape) for specific formatting: The following shape types are implemented
 * `line` - draw a simple line from point (x,y) to point (x2,y2)
 * `hline` - draw a horizontal line (having the same `X` for both points - not needed to be specified for the second point)